bayardev/easy-docker/README.md

-# Docker scripts
+# EASY-DOCKER

+Collection of shell scripts that make esaier dockers life.

-scripts sh to include in docker images
+Include them in your images ...

 **all scripts are POSIX compliants !**